kaoboy7/bloomberg-law-help-1/docs/blh-100-bloomberg-law-practice-centers.md

 Data Protection Regulation with the **EU GDPR Developments** tool, which also tracks country- specific implementation statutes.

-The **Compliance Risk Benchmarks** tool leverages a proprietary algorithm to produce risk benchmark scores for 10 topics across more than 45 jurisdictions.

 ### Practical Guidance

 Our exclusive **Practical Guidance** collection includes model policies,